 \subsection{Context}

 Transport-based methods between probability measures using flows and diffusion processes governed by ordinary and stochastic differential equations (ODEs and SDEs) have led to remarkable successes in generative modeling across diverse domains.
 In computer vision, these methods have achieved state-of-the-art results in image synthesis \cite{ho2020denoising,song2020score,dhariwal2021diffusion}, super-resolution \cite{saharia2022image}, and video generation \cite{ho2022video}.
-Recent breakthrough applications extend to protein structure prediction \cite{abramson2024accurate}, drug discovery \cite{schneuing2022structure}, materials design \cite{zeni2025generative}, and climate modeling \cite{lam2023learning}.
-These theoretical foundations underlying these successes include score-based diffusion models \cite{song2019generative,song2020score}, flow matching \cite{lipman2022flow}, rectified flows \cite{liu2022flow}, and stochastic interpolants \cite{albergo2023building,albergo2023stochastic}.
+Recent breakthrough applications extend to protein structure prediction \cite{abramson2024accurate}, drug discovery \cite{schneuing2022structure}, materials design \cite{zeni2025generative}, and weather forecasting \cite{price2025probabilistic}.
+The methodological foundations underlying these successes include score-based diffusion models \cite{song2019generative,song2020score}, flow matching \cite{lipman2022flow}, rectified flows \cite{liu2022flow}, and stochastic interpolants \cite{albergo2023building,albergo2023stochastic}.

 This paper is concerned with the application of these techniques to scientific and engineering data involving fields that exhibit numerical ill-conditioning and multiscale Fourier spectra.
 Such distributions present unique challenges: their Fourier spectra span multiple decades in magnitude, making accurate reproduction of fine-scale features critical yet numerically demanding.
-Figure \ref{fig:numerical-ill-conditioning-distributions} illustrates representative examples showing samples from a Gaussian random field and the invariant distribution of the stochastically forced Navier-Stokes equation, where spectral magnitudes vary across wide ranges of scales.
-Standard generative modeling approaches applied to such data often suffer from systematic errors, particularly in fine-scale spectral components that are essential for physical fidelity.
+Figure \ref{fig:numerical-ill-conditioning-distributions} illustrates representative examples showing samples from a Gaussian random field and the invariant distribution of the stochastically forced Navier--Stokes equation, where spectral magnitudes vary across wide ranges of scales.
+Standard generative modeling approaches applied to such data often suffer from systematic errors, particularly in fine-scale spectral components that are important for physical fidelity.